 Students that are in their fourth year and need to go to an interview must complete the Exception Request Form and submit it with a copy of the interview invitation to their Statewide Campus Regional Assistant Dean prior to the interview or it will be considered an unexcused absence and the student will fail the rotation.
-Students will be allowed 2 days maximum for in person interviews.
-Students will be allowed to attend 1 in person interview on a 2 week rotation, 2 in person interviews when on a 4 week rotation.
+Students will be allowed 2 days maximum for an interview.
+Students will be allowed to attend 1 interview on a 2 week rotation, 2 interviews when on a 4 week rotation.